 In the listed code, the first four if statements select the in-focus object, where L and R keys also re-center the camera by calling the panTo() function with the appropriate WC positions.
 The second set of four if statements control the zoom, either toward the WC center or toward the current in-focus object.
 The function ends with clamping the Brain and Portal objects to within 90 percent and 80 percent of the WC bounds respectively, and panning the camera based on the transform (or position) of the Hero object.

 You can now run the project and move the Hero object with the WASD keys.
 Move the Hero object toward the WC bounds to observe the camera being pushed.
 Continue pushing the camera with the Hero object; notice that because of the clampAtBoundary() function call, the Portal object will in turn be pushed such that it never leaves the camera WC bounds.
 Now press the L/R key to observe the camera center switching to the center on the Left or Right minion.
 The N/M keys demonstrate straightforward zooming with respect to the center.
 To experience zooming with respect to a target, move the Hero object toward the top left of the canvas and then press the H key to select it as the zoom focus.
 Now, with your mouse pointer pointing at the head of the Hero object, you can press the K key to zoom out first and then the J key to zoom back in.
 Notice that as you zoom, all objects in the scene change positions except the areas around the Hero object.
-This is a convenient functionality to support zooming into a desired region of your game.
+Zooming into a desired region of a world is a useful feature for game developers with many applications.
 You can experience moving the Hero object around while zooming into/away from it.

 Interpolation